“You ate bats with who?”

 After witnessing a group of Tarsiers (the tiny primates that inspired the creation of Yoda) return from a night’s hunting at 5 a.m., Renny and her sister (who is also a guide) led us to ‘Rambo 2’, the most friendly of the four troops of Black Crested Macaques, curiously named after the Stallone franchise.

-This article was originally published in Busan Haps
+This article was originally published in Busan Haps.

 Renny can be contacted for guide services at Renny_linggar@yahoo.com and she operates from the guesthouse Tarsius.

-Here is a video I made:
+Here is a video I made from the trip:

-The Jungle Hero Episode:
+The Bill Bailey Jungle Hero Episode: